xingchen0123/xingchen0123.github.io/index.md

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals.
 I am also contributing a chapter to the forthcoming ***Oxford Handbook on Authoritarian Politics***.

 ## Research Interests
-- Political Psychology, Political Behavior, Authoritarian Information Politics, Chinese Politics
+- Political Psychology, Public Opinion, Authoritarian Information Politics, Chinese Politics

 ## Employment
 -  Assistant professor, School of International Relations and Public Affairs, Fudan University, 2020-present

-## Education
-- PhD in Environmental Economics, Peking University, 2020
-- Visiting scholar, Agricultural and Resource Economics, UC Berkeley, 2017-2018
-- B.S. in Environmental Science, Peking University, 2015

 ## Publications:
 - **Chen, Xing**\*, and Xiaoxiao Shen.
 2025.
 “Silent Suffering: Depression, Perceived Inequality, and Political Trust.” ***Research & Politics*** 12(3): 20531680251374167. [[link]](https://journals.sagepub.com/doi/10.1177/20531680251374167)